12 of Sardinia's best beaches

 Li Cossi is located in a wind-sheltered cove surrounded by jagged grey-pink granite slopes that are carpeted in wild Mediterranean vegetation.
 Named after the river that runs behind it, its waters are emerald green and its sand golden yellow.
 The shallow shore is ideal for children to swim and play in, while the deep waters abundant in fish attract scuba divers and snorkellers alike.

 Clearly, Sardinia is a must for beach lovers with so much to choose from be it soft and sandy or pretty and pebbly.
-If you are planning a summer 2017 break to Sardinia, check out the latest deals from Thomson.
+If you are planning a summer 2018 break to Sardinia, check out the latest deals from TUI.
 You can also use our 'best time to go' tool and read our Sardinia weather guide for tips on when to visit for the best weather.

 We promise not to share your details